keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 essential best practices.
 Regardless of the intricacies of your project, these recommendations aim to optimize your workflow and ensure a smooth experience with the core building blocks of a standard use case in Keboola.

-## Extracting data from sources
+## Extracting Data from Sources
-### Use Proper User Credentials
+### Proper User Credentials
 When working with data source components in Keboola, proper authorization is crucial.
 This involves providing credentials and connection details for source databases or relevant tokens and API keys for extracting data from services.
 It is advisable to use technical user credentials created specifically for Keboola integrations, as using the credentials of a real person may present challenges related to permissions, potential changes or terminations, and password resets.

-### Understand Accessibility of Your Data Sources
+### Accessibility of Your Data Sources
 Ensure that the data sources you intend to integrate are accessible from the Keboola platform.
 Internal databases running on on-premise servers or private clouds may not be accessible by default.
 In such cases, consider whitelisting Keboola's IP addresses, establishing an SSH tunnel (if supported by the Keboola component), or requesting Keboola to set up a VPN server.
 Collaboration with administrators or owners of the data source on your side, coupled with support from the Keboola team, will help address any accessibility issues.

-### Know What You're Extracting
+### What You're Extracting
 When integrating typical data sources such as MS SQL Server, PostgreSQL, MySQL, or services like Google Analytics and Facebook Ads, resist the temptation to extract everything without evaluating necessity.
 This approach can lead to unnecessary credit spending.
 It is recommended to initially extract a limited batch of data to verify its relevance before proceeding with a full replication of the entire data history from the source.

-### Utilize Incremental Fetching and Incremental Loading
+### Incremental Fetching and Incremental Loading
-**Incremental Fetching:** Keboola's ability to read data from the source in increments, either through specific parameters or Keboola's incremental fetching options in database connectors, is beneficial for larger datasets.
+**Incremental fetching:** Keboola's ability to read data from the source in increments, either through specific parameters or Keboola's incremental fetching options in database connectors, is beneficial for larger datasets.
 This setup is particularly useful when the full extraction time exceeds that of extracting increments only.

-**Incremental Loading:** Concurrently, incremental loading involves incrementally loading the extracted data into Keboola Storage.
+**Incremental loading:** Concurrently, incremental loading involves incrementally loading the extracted data into Keboola Storage.
 Setting a primary key for the
 Keboola Storage table allows for efficient incremental loading, as it processes upsert operations—appending new records and updating existing ones based on matching primary key values.
 Incremental load without a primary key set would always perform an append operation.